 Another important difference is that a legal separation judgment may be revoked if the parties reconcile.
 A divorce judgment may only be revoked if the parties subsequently remarry.

 A legal separation may be converted into a divorce judgment one year after the legal separation was granted based on the request of either party, or sooner if the parties agree.

-If you are contemplating a divorce or legal separation from your spouse, contact our family attorneys in Madison or Milwaukee to schedule a consultation.
+If you are contemplating a divorce or legal separation from your spouse, contact our family attorneys in Madison or Milwaukee to schedule a case evaluation.